 Sherman Oaks, CA

 Forever CHAMPS!
-The oldest trade show in the cannabis industry celebrates its 20th anniversary.
+The oldest trade show in the cannabis and CBD Oil industry celebrates its 20th anniversary.

 When you get to the show or if you’re there already… Look around, folks, take it in!